Kate Middleton, No Meeting With Angelina, Skips Royal Events, Preparing For Move

 — Brangelina Forever (@BrangelinaGirl) March 14, 2017

-Celebrity Dirty Laundry notes details about the visit by Jolie, and shares as to the duchess’ absence.
+Celebrity Dirty Laundry notes details about the visit by Jolie and shares as to the duchess’ absence.

 “Angelina was spotted leaving Buckingham Palace with Maddox late on Tuesday night.
 Earlier in the day, the actress gave a lecture to students about the impact of war and displacement of refugee women at the London School of Economics.
 Even though Angelina and her ex-husband Brad Pitt reportedly met with Prince William and Kate Middleton back in 2015, the actress didn’t meet with members of the royal family this time around.”

-Angelina Jolie and her estranged husband have been enduring a bit of courtroom drama and the star was likely pleased to spend time away with her children.
-The Malificent star was spotted shopping with her daughter Vivienne in Picadilly, buying books at Waterstones as well.
+Angelina Jolie and her estranged husband have been enduring a bit of courtroom drama, and the star was likely pleased to spend time away with her children.
+The Maleficent star was spotted shopping with her daughter Vivienne in Picadilly, buying books at Waterstones as well.

 The publication speculates as to Kate’s whereabouts over the past week, noting that Prince William is away on a ski trip with his friends and that the beauty was absent from Commonwealth Day services at Westminster Abbey.
 It’s believed that Kate simply stayed home to be with her children, but that Kate would have loved to meet and greet Jolie seeing as she enjoys “rubbing elbows” with Hollywood royalty.
 The publication reminds how Kate and William made an appearance at the BAFTA’s in January and stole the spotlight.

-Likely a main reason that Kate was not waiting at Buckingham Palace when Jolie arrived, was due to being advised by the queen not to.
+Likely a main reason that Kate was not waiting at Buckingham Palace when Jolie arrived was due to being advised by the queen not to.
 It would have been a chaotic scene otherwise.

-As for the Duke and Duchess’ plans for moving, it’s said to be taking place in the near future, yet the pair are busily renovating a portion of the estate to accommodate the new residents and their staff.
+As for the Duke and Duchess’s plans for moving, it’s said to be taking place in the near future, yet the pair is busily renovating a portion of the estate to accommodate the new residents and their staff.

 Kate Middleton, Prince William Family Plans For 2017 Revealed https://t.co/rPiNfmSv0M